I’ve led many projects with deadlines over my career, but one stands out from how much I learned about planning.

 - What scope can be removed?

-But this exercise will do more than answer these questions.
+But this exercise will do more than give answers.
 By outlining the project’s work, you can lead it.
 You have the map of what the team needs to work on.
 You can coordinate how everyone will work.

 With a plan in place, it’s up to you to ensure the team gets to the finish line.